gdanezis/sui-by-example/src/02_read_latest_object/README.md

 * All objects have a Move *type* that describes their layout, in terms of field types and names.
 These types come from the move system libraries, or from user-define smart contacts in the Move language.
 Printing an object in JSON requires its type, but the full nodes can do this for you.

+* Objects contain the reference to the *previous transaction* that last modified them or created them.

 ## Setup

 Running the example involves simply running the binary `02_read_latest_object` with one command line argument representing the ID of the object to look up.